testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/web-apps/add-steps-before-after.md

 ---
 title: "Add Steps Before & After a Test Step for a Web Project"
-meta_desc: "This article is a guide for a new user that describes how to add a step before and after an already added test step in a web project Testsigma."
+metadesc: "This article is a guide for a new user that describes how to add a step before and after an already added test step in a web project Testsigma."
+noindex: false
 order: 4.5192
 page_id: "Add Steps Before & After a Test Step for a Web Project"
 warning: false